code-chronicles-code/leetcode-curriculum/CONTRIBUTING.md

 ## Picking a Task

-If you're new to this project, start with a [good first issue](../../contribute) to get a feel for how the repository works.
-We try to maintain a backlog of relatively straightforward tasks, that are well-defined and scoped.
+If you're new to this project, start with a [good first issue](../../issues?q=is%3Aopen+is%3Aissue+label%3A"good+first+issue"+no%3Aassignee) to get a feel for how the repository works.
+We try to maintain a backlog of relatively straightforward tasks that are well-defined and scoped.

 If you'd like to contribute more regularly, join the Code Chronicles server on Discord!
 The server is private, but you can contact [@miorel](https://github.com/miorel) for an invite, via the email listed in the repository's `git log`.